 This is why I decided to select a list of ten Italian movies which will give you a deeper insight into Italian contemporary history, basically covering a span of time between the beginning of the 20th century and our days.

 I tried to include a wide variety of genres, years and events so that you can have a broader choice according to your interests and likes.

 Since they are historical movies or movies where the action is set in a certain time period or focuses on certain events, don’t expect them to be light or entertaining comedies.
 Some of them can be quite tough – exactly as the topics they focus on, obviously – but they are all totally worth watching, in my opinion.

 Let’s see what I selected for you, then.

 I can’t describe how much I loved this movie, when I first saw it.
 I was in love with the story, with the characters, with the setting, with everything.
 When it first came out, it was a four-part TV series and I remember waiting all week for the new episode to come out.
 It was then made into a movie and generally screened in two three-hour parts.

-This movie is a criminal drama based on the novel by Giancarlo De Cataldo – which is among the 10 Italian books I recommended last summer, which was inspired by the true story of the Banda della Magliana, a criminal organization based in Rome (Magliana is a neighborhood in Rome) and active between the 1970s and the early 1990s.
+This movie is a crime drama based on the novel by Giancarlo De Cataldo – it is among the 10 Italian books I recommended last summer – which was inspired by the true story of the Banda della Magliana, a criminal organization based in Rome (Magliana is a neighborhood in Rome) and active between the 1970s and the early 1990s.